pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 ### Management UI

-For the management UI we instelled and used the tool `portainer`
+For the management UI we installed and used the tool `portainer` .

-The installation is set by adding a new service in the docker compose file
+The installation is set by adding a new service in the docker compose file.

 ```yml
   portainer: